BeehiveForum/BeehiveForum/docs/sphinx/sphinx_setup.md

 being used for the older posts and a delta for the new posts created today.

-This allows the delta index to be reindexed very frequently and at a reduced cost (search downtime, resources consumed, etc.) compared to reindexing the entire forum every time which would take significantly longer.
+This allows the delta index to be re-indexed very frequently and at a reduced cost (search downtime, resources consumed, etc.) compared to re-indexing the entire forum every time which would take significantly longer.

 When searching Sphinx, Beehive looks for indexes named with the